Frenemies are people who are formally friends, but who do not support you or help you.

 When the frenemy is a brother

-Among kin there is a natural, non-written battle as to who’s getting more resources from their parents -also read The Moral Animal-.
+Evolutionary psychology tells us that among kin there is a natural, non-written battle as to who’s getting more resources from their parents.

 Sometimes that means pleasing their parents more, getting higher grades in school or, of course, trying to paint the other brother(s) and sister(s) as unworthy.